dvmarcilio/piranha/polyglot/piranha/README.md

     ["treated", "true"]
 ]
 ```

-This file specifies that, the user wants to perform this refactoring for `java` files.
+This file specifies that the user wants to perform this refactoring for `java` files.
-The `substitutions` field captures mapping between the tags and their corresponding concrete values.
+The `substitutions` field captures the mapping between the tags and their corresponding concrete values.
 In this example, we specify that the tag named `stale_flag_name` should be replaced with `STALE_FLAG` and `treated` with `true`.

 ### Adding Cleanup Rules

 This section describes how to configure Piranha to support a new language.
 Users who do not intend to onboard a new language can skip this section.
 This section will describe how to encode cleanup rules that are triggered based on the update applied to the flag API usages.
-These rules should perform cleanups like simplifying boolean expressions, or if statements when the condition is constant, or deleting empty interfaces, or in-lining variables.
+These rules should perform cleanups like simplifying boolean expressions, or if statements when the condition is a constant, or deleting empty interfaces, or in-lining variables.
 For instance, the below example shows a rule that simplifies a `or` operation where its `RHS` is true.

 ```
 [[rules]]
 name = "Or - right operand is True"